 The medical term for blackheads on the nose is open comedones.
 Blackheads can happen anywhere, but when they appear on your nose, they present a unique set of challenges in care and prevention.
 Blackheads have similar causes regardless of where they appear on your body, but they can be more noticeable when they show up on your nose.

 Your nose is one of the first things that other people see, so let’s help you put your best nose forward by learning about what causes blackheads and how to address them.

 Blackheads on your nose are caused by the accumulation of dead skin cells, oil, and bacteria in your skin’s pores.
 Due to the increased number of oil glands on the nose, this is the most common area for blackheads.

-Blackheads are actually clogged hair follicles and “When these are exposed to the air, they turn black,” says Erica Palmer, head of Bioré Skincare R&D. “As we age the skin’s sebum production increases which is why you still get blackheads at a later age.
+Blackheads are actually clogged hair follicles.
+“When these are exposed to the air, they turn black,” says Erica Palmer, head of Bioré Skincare R&D. “As we age, the skin’s sebum production increases, which is why you still get blackheads at a later age.
 Blackheads are not a result of dirt or insufficient cleansing of the skin,” says Palmer.

 Now that we know why blackheads often appear on your nose, it’s important to figure out how to get rid of them before they get worse.

 The best way to get rid of blackheads is to follow a consistent skincare routine that combines a variety of effective acne-fighting products.
-Ideally, you are using products that 1.) remove existing blackheads and 2.) help maintain clean pores.
+Ideally, you are using products that remove existing blackheads and help achieve clear skin.

-Pore strips act like a magnet to instantly lift out deep down dirt and oil and with continued use, will help reduce the appearance of your pores.
+Pore strips act like a magnet to instantly lift out deep-down dirt and oil.
+With regular use, pore strips can help reduce the appearance of your pores.